Seeing you have not come with me, nor spent

 And be a power to cheer and fortify.

-We are busy working to bring Alan Seeger's "Seeing you have not come with me" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alan Seeger's "Seeing you have not come with me" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Seeing you have not come with me" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.